Biden vows US won't walk away from storm-struck Puerto Rico

 Neither local nor federal government officials had provided an overall estimate of damage from the storm, which dropped up to 30 inches of rain in some areas.

-The U.S. center said Fiona had maximum sustained winds of 130 mph (215 kph) on Thursday.
-It was centered about 305 miles (495 kilometers) west-southwest of Bermuda, heading north-northeast at 20 mph (31 kph).
+The U.S. center said Fiona had maximum sustained winds of 130 mph (215 kph) late Thursday afternoon.
+It was centered about 280 miles (455 kilometers) west-southwest of Bermuda, heading north-northeast at 20 mph (31 kph).

 Bermuda Premier David Burt sent a tweet urging residents to “take care of yourself and your family.
 Let’s all remember to check on as well as look out for your seniors, family and neighbors.
 Stay safe.”